Ling Sun is making valuable contributions toward international research efforts on gravitational waves, particularly in the data analysis field.

 Some of my research results have been published or written up in papers, and some will also be published as part of the LIGO collaboration papers.
 During the visit and I have a series of presentations to showcase the contribution of data analysis group in the University of Melbourne toward the international LIGO collaboration, explaining the methods developed by the Melbourne group and the astrophysical search results achieved.
 I have also taken part in some outreaching activities like teaching elementary school students gravitational waves, which is also interesting and valuable experience.

-Find out more about Ling Sun's recent research - Riding the Gravitational Wave.
+Learn more about Ling Sun's recent research - Riding the Gravitational Wave.